HomeAnswersDermatologyhabit-tic deformity

 Hello doctor,

 I am a 33 year old male.
-My weight is 141.09 Ibs and height is 5'5".
+My weight is 141.09 Ibs and my height is 5'5".
 I am having a peculiar problem, and upon a lot of research on the internet, I found out that it is a habit-tic deformity.
-I am having horizontal ripples on my right thumb for closely three years.
+I have had horizontal ripples on my right thumb for nearly three years.
 I recently started observing the same in another finger.
-I had a bad habit of picking the skin on my fingers, and biting and clipping off nails, but now I have stopped all those.
+I had a bad habit of picking the skin on my fingers and biting and clipping off nails, but now I have stopped all those.
 Still, nail deformation is a problem for me.
 I have attached photos of mine for clarity.
-Could you please help me on how can I get rid of this problem?
+Could you please help me with how can I get rid of this problem?
 I am taking general multivitamin supplements and Biotin 5000 mcg vegetarian soft gel.

 Answered by Dr. Suvash Sahu